-Pupils Name D.O.B Gender Year/Tutor Group
+Pupils Name D.O.B

+Gender Year/Tutor Group

-The Medicines Policy permits the school to administer the following non-prescription medication if your child develops the relevant symptoms during the school day.
-Pupils will be given a standard dose suitable to their age and weight.
-You will be informed when the school has administered medication by email or by the school messaging service.
-The school holds a small stock of the following medicines:
+your child develops the relevant symptodose suitable to their age and weight. ol to administer the following non-prescription medication oms during the school day.
+Pupils will be given a standard ou will be informed when the school has administered essaging service.
+The school holds a small stock of the

-Paracetamol (Calpol)

-Anti-histamine (Piriton)
+Paracetamol (Calpol) Anti-histamine (Piriton)

-Tick the non-prescription medications above that you give your consent for the school to administer during the school day and confirm that you have administered these medications in the past without adverse effect.
-Please keep the school informed of any changes to this consent.
+school to administer during the s tions above that you give your consent for the chool day and confirm that you have In the past without adverse effect.
+Please keep ges to this consent.

-Signature(s) Parent/Guardian
+Signature(s) Parent/Guardian Date

-Date

 Print name